-- Examination analytical written (2 hrs.
-800 - 1000 words) - Extended response imaginative spoken/ multimodal (5-9 min.) - Extended response imaginative written (1500 2000 words) - Examination analytical written (external)
+- Examination analytical written (120mins) - Extended response imaginative spoken/multimodal (up to 8 mins.) - Extended response imaginative written (up to 2000 words) - Examination analytical written (external) (120 mins)

 ESSENTIAL ENGLISH (APPLIED)

 Essential English is appropriate for students who have not been able to meet the minimum standards for success in English.
 For students looking to undertake a vocational pathway for their post-secondary career, Essential English develops and refines students' understanding of language, literature and literacy to enable them to interact confidently and effectively with others in everyday, community and social contexts.